-It's a statement we often hear, the trouble is that it doesn't last forever.
-We all eventually wake up and realize we've been with the wrong person.
-So how do you spot that situation before losing precious time?
-With the help of some relationship experts, we have identified five key signs to look for in a “loser.”
+Love is blind… It’s a statement we often hear, the trouble is that it doesn’t last forever.
+We all eventually wake up and realize we’ve been with the wrong person.
+But just to confirm, what are the signs you’re dating a “loser”?

 Romance tends to only go so far in the world of relationships.
 Once the buzz wears off, things like bank accounts and money contributions become hugely important.

 According to renowned psychotherapist Olivia Mellan, money drives more couples apart than sex.
 While money isn’t everything, it is extremely important that you consider future troubles that can result via financial inequality.
 If your partner’s money woes are coupled with lack of ambition in general, definitely consider running for the local hills.